Myths and Truths About Concussions

 Truth: Concussion is a complex diagnosis with physical, intellectual, emotional and psychological manifestations.

-Myth: Concussion is only a problem in football and boxing.
+Myth: Concussion is only a problem in sports.

-Truth: Concussions do not only happen in football and boxing.
-Concussions occur frequently in basketball, soccer, cheerleading and many others.
+Truth: Concussions do not only happen in sports such as football and boxing.
+Concussions occur frequently in other activities such as falls, car accidents and many others.

 Myth: It’s not a concussion if you are not knocked out.